top of page

 ZAPPIA

-Francesca Zappia is a curator and researcher based in Glasgow.
-She is currently undertaking a practice-led PhD at the Glasgow School of Art (GSA), where she also contributes to the MLitt Curatorial Practice (Contemporary Art), a joint programme with the University of Glasgow.
+Francesca Zappia is a curator, writer, and researcher based in Glasgow, UK.
+She is currently undertaking a PhD at the Glasgow School of Art and is a lecturer in the MLitt Curatorial Practice (Contemporary Art) programme (Glasgow School of Art / University of Glasgow).